 Want to learn even more?

-OK, so today we’re talking all about how to launch your podcast with live video and I’m going to show you how to do it all with Ecamm Live at the heart of your workflow, not just because this is content created in partnership with Ecamm, but because it is actually one of the easiest ways to convert your live show into a podcast AND Ecamm Live gives you the best quality result.
+Today we’re talking all about how to launch your podcast with live video.
+I’m going to show you how to do it all with Ecamm Live at the heart of your podcast workflow.
+Not just because this is content created in partnership with Ecamm, but because it is one of the easiest ways to convert your live show into a podcast.
+Bonus: Ecamm Live gives you the best quality result.

 So other than Ecamm Live, what other tools do you need to launch your podcast from a live show?

 To start, you’ll need a podcasting editing tool.
 That is, unless you to do the lazy route, which is to just strip the audio out completely and launch that as a podcast.
 Rather than do that, I would recommend using a podcast editing tool or hiring a podcast editor to help.

 The next thing that you need is a podcast host.
 This is somewhere where your mp3 will sit and also where the podcast feed will be hosted.
 When you subscribe to a podcast on Apple, Google, or Spotify, you’re actually connecting to a podcast feed that is hosted by the podcast host.

 Now, the next thing is optional.
 You don’t technically need a website.
 In fact, a lot of podcast hosts these days will actually give you a webpage.
 That being said, I do think it’s a good idea to have your own domain and website.
 This is a space where you can put your podcast episodes and more info.
 You can also encourage people to sign up to your email list, share any updates, and let everyone know how to best subscribe to your live broadcasts.

 Finally, you’ll want to consider having a repurposing tool or tools.
 At the end of the day, you’re going to want to be thinking about how to repurpose all of the amazing content you’re creating.

 How I used to turn my live videos into a podcast